 AM-13) What is PhenoBase?

-PhenoBase is a key component of the Animal Models module.
-This dataset contains a list of more than 100 standardized phenotype terms and characteristics of the Animal Modelss for 16 categories relevant to the clinical presentation of autism.
-PhenoBase describes the presentation of the core behaviors of autism – such as repetitive behavior or learning and memory – in each of the Animal Modelss, along with their physiological and molecular characteristics.
+PhenoBase is a key component of the Animal Model module.
+This dataset contains a list of more than 100 standardized phenotype terms and characteristics of the animal models for 16 categories relevant to the clinical presentation of autism.
+PhenoBase describes the presentation of the core behaviors of autism – such as repetitive behavior or learning and memory – in each of the animal models, along with their physiological and molecular characteristics.